-The AIB DC Diversified Growth Fund returned -9.87% over the period from 26 Jan 2022 to 31 Dec 2022 against the benchmark (ETSR+3.75%) of 3.74%.
-Realised returns for the long-term comparator (as measured by the MSCI World Net Total Return (unhedged in EUR) were -7.13%
+The AIB DC Diversified Growth Fund returned 10.17% over the period from 31 Dec 2022 to 31 Dec 2023 against the benchmark (ETSR+3.75%) of 7.00%.

 Our long-term return expectation (for both developed equities as well as for the fund) is around risk-free rates +3.5-4% since inception.
 We don't expect the fund to match equity returns in an extended market rally given its diversified composition and in general expect the fund to outperform equities in a downmarket given its diversified asset allocation.